topst-development/Documentation/Welcome to TOPST.md

 # Welcome to TOPST

-The TOPST Documentation Center is the place for tutorials and guides for supporting TOPST SBCs and accessories, maintained by the TOPST team and community.
+The TOPST Documentation Center is the place for tutorials and guides for supporting TOPST OSHW and accessories, maintained by the TOPST team and community.

 <br/><br/>